bittrance/bittrance.github.io/content/posts/vpnless-access-to-azure-private-vnet.md

 ## Finally

-Please note that a Hybrid connection costs about USD 13/month and each listener costs another USD 10/month and that traffic above 5 GB is charged at a extortionate USD 1/GB.
+Please note that a Hybrid connection costs about USD 13/month and each listener costs another USD 10/month and that traffic above 5 GB is charged at a steep USD 1/GB.
 For most cases, these numbers are small, but if you are really shoestring, they may be a concern and you may want to create and tear down the setup between usage.

 Latency is not great with this setup.
 After all, there may be upwards of six different TCP sessions involved (client -> Docker proxy -> azbridge -L -> Azure Relay inbound -> Azure Relay outbound -> (Docker proxy -> ?) azbridge -R -> Service).
 Massive data transfers and highly interactive web apps are likely to suffer accordingly.
 Still, as a service hatch, it works quite well.